semgrep/semgrep-docs/src/components/reference/_rule-board.md

 <dl>
     <dt>Monitor</dt>
-    <dd>Rules set to Monitor mode show findings only on Semgrep Cloud Platform, without notifying developers.</dd>
+    <dd>Rules set to Monitor mode show findings only on Semgrep AppSec Platform, without notifying developers.</dd>
     <dt>Comment</dt>
     <dd>Rules set to Comment mode show findings to developers through PR or MR comments.</dd>
     <dt>Block</dt>
-    <dd>Rules set to Block mode prevent merges and commits, in addition to showing findings in Semgrep Cloud Platform and PRs or MRs.</dd>
+    <dd>Rules set to Block mode prevent merges and commits, in addition to showing findings in Semgrep AppSec Platform and PRs or MRs.</dd>
 </dl>

 To add rules and rulesets to your Policies page: